Cat # C2025

-0.1 µm pore size for the highest exchange rates.
-Activated fiber for attachment of matrix proteins, cytokines and antibodies.
-Ideal fiber for endothelial cell and hepatocyte culture.
+0.1 µm pore size for the highest exchange rates but without protein retention.
+80 cm2 outer surface area.
+PVDF fiber allow for the attachment of matrix proteins, cytokines and antibodies.
+Ideal fiber for endothelial cell culture under shear and various types of primary cell culture.

 Low MWCO (5 kd @ 50%) hydrophilic fiber for trapping smaller molecules.
 Suggested for recombinant proteins between 25 kd and 100 kd.
 Appropriate for suspension cell lines including CHO, HeLa and 293.
 Can support up to 109 cells and produce 100 µg/mL or more of recombinant protein in 20 mL ECS.